Skip to main content

 Compression on CDN servers

-You can enable GZip and Brotli compression, the minimum file size for compression is 128 bytes.
+You can compress using GZip and Brotli algorithms, the minimum file size for compression is 128 bytes.

-If you want to use Brotli compression, source shielding must be enabled for the resource, since the compression is performed on the shielding server.
+If you want to use Brotli compression, then the resource must have the source shilding Since the compression is performed on the shilding server.

 You can use one of the algorithms or both.
-If both algorithms are enabled and supported in the browser, and the file format is supported by both algorithms, Brotli will be prioritized.
+If both algorithms are enabled and supported in the browser and the file format is maintained with both algorithms, then Brotli will be prioritized.

 List of supported formats for compression